 The indentures under which the senior notes and the senior subordinated notes were issued contain various other covenants, which are generally less restrictive than those contained in the RNS Credit Facility.
-RNS was in compliance with all of its financial covenants under its senior notes and senior subordinated notes as of December 31, 2010.

 RNS has no independent assets or operations of its own, the guarantees under the senior notes and the senior subordinated notes are full and unconditional and joint and several, and the net assets of any subsidiaries of RNS other than the subsidiary guarantors are minor.
 There are no restrictions on the ability of RNS or any of the subsidiary guarantors to obtain funds from its subsidiaries by dividend or loan.
-Cablevision is not a guarantor of, and has not otherwise had any obligations relating to, the RNS senior and senior subordinated notes